-Decision.
 In 2021 the target was met.
-Based on the 2021 results, the plan for 2022 will be to: 1) expand the discussion board/forum in NURG 5100, NURG 5830 and NURG 5840 discussing the benefits of joining professional organizations, 2) provide student membership information for PMC students who are non-NPs in NURG 5100 and NURG 5700, and 3) invite all students to attend the annual regulatory presentation for NPs given by LSBN APRN Director each fall.
+Based on the 2021 results, in 2022 faculty: 1) expanded the discussion board/forum in NURG 5100, NURG 5830 and NURG 5840 discussing the benefits of joining professional organizations, 2) provided students with LANP membership information for PMC students who are non-NPs in NURG 5100 and NURG 5700, and 3) invited all students to attend the annual regulatory presentation for NPs given by LSBN APRN Director each fall.
+NURG 5840 was redeveloped to improve understanding about the licensure and certification regulations.
+However, no discussion board was added related to joining a professional organization.